-- to propose the amount of the total annual remuneration allocated to the members of the Board of Directors to be submitted to the General Meeting;
+- proposing the overall amount of annual remuneration allocated to members of the Board of Directors, which is submitted to the General Meeting for approval;

-- to propose to the Board of Directors the compensation policy applicable to corporate officers (members of the Board of Directors and its Committees, the Chairman of the Board, the Chief Executive Officer and, where applicable, the Deputy Chief Executive Officer(s)), which is submitted to the General Meeting;
+- proposing to the Board of Directors the remuneration policy applicable to executive corporate officers (members of the Board of Directors and of the Board Committees, Chairman of the Board of Directors, Chief Executive Officer and, where applicable, Deputy Chief Executive Officer(s)), which is submitted to the General Meeting for approval;

-- propose to the Board of Directors the elements of compensation in accordance with the applicable policy.
+- proposing to the Board the components of remuneration in accordance with the applicable policy.

-- periodically review the independence of the members of the Board of Directors in light of the independence criteria set out in the AFEP-MEDEF Code;
+- regularly reviewing the independence of members of the Board of Directors in light of the independence criteria set out in the Afep-Medef Code;

-- managing the annual evaluation process of the functioning of the Board and its Committees;
+- managing the annual assessment of the operations of the Board and its Committees,

-- assessing the risks of conflicts of interest between members of the Board of Directors and the Group (in conjunction with the Ring Fencing Officer if the ring fencing mechanism isapplicable) and make proposals to the Board of Directors, including anyspecific adjustments to this mechanism that may be appropriate to deal withparticular cases;
+- assessing the risks of conflicts of interest between members of the Board of Directors and the Group (in connection with the Ring-fencing Delegate if the ring-fencing system should be

-- examine the main risks and opportunities for the Group in terms of social, societal and environmental issues and the CSR policy implemented;
+- examining the main corporate, environmental and social risks and opportunities for the Group as well as the CSR policy in place,

-- review the main lines of communication to shareholders and other stakeholders regarding social and environmental responsibility;
+- examining the Group’s main lines of communication with shareholders and other stakeholders regarding corporate social responsibility matters,